bachmeb/linux-admin/docs/slackware/14.1/macbook-air.md

 ##### Restart the machine
 * Apple > Restart

+##### Temporarily change your startup disk with Startup Manager
+* Press and hold the Alt/Option key after the startup sound plays and before the Apple icon appears

 ##### Choose the USB device as the startup device
-* Press and hold Alt-Option before the Apple icon appears during reboot
+* The device will probably be labeled Windows